 The district is staffed with 30 personnel that are crossed trained in fire protection and emergency medical services as either an emergency medical technician or paramedic operating three (3)engine companies, three (3) ambulances, ladder truck, tankers and brush rigs.

 Fire protection ratings are an ISO Class 3 within five (5) road miles from the nearest fire station and 1000 feet of a hydrant.
-If further than (5) miles of a fire station and 1000 feet from a hydrant it is a ISO Class 10.
+If within five (5) road miles from the nearest fire station but further than 1000 feet of a hydrant it is an ISO Class 5.
+If further than (5) miles of a fire station and 1000 feet from a hydrant it is an ISO Class 10.